 How can the UK transition to a low-carbon energy future while also making sure everyone continues to have access to the energy they need?
 Meeting this challenge will require fundamental changes in the types of energy we use, as well as the way in which it’s produced.

 As a clean, safe and versatile energy carrier, hydrogen, and hydrogen fuel-cell technologies, have significant potential to enable this transition.
-Hydrogen is exciting energy option with lots still to be explored, and Shell sees the opportunity for hydrogen in a number of areas:
+Hydrogen is exciting energy option with lots still to be explored, and Shell sees the opportunity for hydrogen power in a number of areas:

 Hydrogen has the potential to be an important, safe, low-carbon transport fuel, particularly for heavy-duty transport such as trucks and buses.